Lebanon: Video update from our partners on the ground

 This is a significant consideration in the case of the current Middle East crisis, due to the increased chance of aid being stolen, destroyed, or misused.
 Anglican Aid always carefully checks that the help we send will be used for its intended purpose.
 This is why having a trusted partner on the ground is so important.

 Anglican Aid does not currently have any long-term projects in Israel or Gaza.
 We do have a long-term partner in Lebanon, Good Shepherd School, which provides free education to Syrian refugee children.
 The school is based in the north of Lebanon, and most airstrikes have currently been targeting the southern part of the country.
-However, our partners Emil and Reem Bourizk, the directors of the school, have asked for prayer after 28 people, including some Christians, were killed in a recent lone airstrike in their area.
+However, our partners Emil and Reem Bourizk, the directors of the school, have asked for prayer after at least 21 people, including some Christians, were killed in a recent lone airstrike in their area.
 Please pray for the continued safety of the Bourizk family, the staff and students of Good Shepherd School, and of their wider (predominantly Christian) community.
 They have also asked for prayer for wisdom as they seek to support several families of displaced people who have fled from the south.
+You can find out more and watch a video update from Emil and Reem here

 We are communicating frequently with Emil and Reem and will continue to provide updates on their situation.
 We greatly value your prayers and support.